tamarin-prover/batch-tamarin/README.md

 # Enter development environment with all dependencies
 nix develop

+# Install the package in editable mode (required once per environment)
+pip install -e .

-# The tamarin-wrapper command is immediately available
+# The tamarin-wrapper command is now available
 tamarin-wrapper --version
 ```